sydnieso/DH150-SydnieSo-UserResearch/README.md

 When did you start using it and how did you find out about it?
 In your opinion, what is the most useful source of information for motivating health and fitness?

+**(User's Own Searches)**
+You mentioned how you normally search for information to motivate your health and fitness, can you go through the steps you would take in order to do this search?
+What made you think about this search as being the way to gather this information?
+How do you decide on what keywords to use when searching?
+How much time do you usually spend on searching for information like this?
+Are you satisfied with the outcome of this search?
+How do you decide if you found what you are looking for?
+Do you ever save your search results?
+Have you ever had difficulty re-finding information again?